salim-chatbi/qualeanpro-case-study/README.md

 ## 👨‍💻 My Role

-I contributed to the **design, development and production deployment** of QualeanPro across multiple technical areas.
+I contributed to the **design, development and production deployment** of QualeanPro across multiple engineering areas.

 <table>
 <tr>